Bishal-Somare/Day8/README.md

 3. Performing computations in Java and returning results to Python.

 ## Features
-- Python (Driver): Responsible for orchestrating the integration, compiling, and running the Java program.
+- Python : Responsible for orchestrating the integration, compiling, and running the Java program.
-- Java (ComplexLogic.java):Computes the sum of GCD and LCM for two numbers received from Python.
+- Java :Computes the sum of GCD and LCM for two numbers received from Python.

 ## Prerequisites
 - Python 3.x